reydelleon/civicdata.github.io/_posts/2015-10-22-louisville-open-data-history-and-future.md

 - [Police Open Data Census](https://codeforamerica.github.io/PoliceOpenDataCensus/)
 - [Sunlight Foundation Open Data Guidelines](http://www.google.com/url?q=http%3A%2F%2Fsunlightfoundation.com%2Fopendataguidelines%2F&sa=D&sntz=1&usg=AFQjCNHHF-Vfo89DFG-H9B2INTZsI8b3og)

-# Feedback
+# FEEDBACK

 There is still more to add to this page and we will be updating with more items and details.
 As progress is made on these suggestions, we will mark them off with the completion date, a link, and comment.

 What do you think would add to Louisville's future success?
 Do you have updates or additions to our historic timeline?
-Let us know in the comments below or on Twitter [@CivicDataAlly](https://twitter.com/CivicDataAlly).
+Let us know in the comments below, on Twitter [@CivicDataAlly](https://twitter.com/CivicDataAlly), or in our Slack channel (left nav).
 Thank you for supporting open data!